sensu/sensu-docs-legacy/source/docs/0.12/adding_a_check.md

 Next: [Adding a standalone check](adding_a_standalone_check)

-# Adding a Sensu check in Windows
+# Adding a Sensu check on Windows {#adding-a-sensu-check-on-windows}

 Now that we've installed a Sensu server and a Windows Sensu client, let's create a simple check so we can begin to see how the pieces fit together.
 We're